cdaringe/revealer/README.md

   - `cp node_modules/reveal.js/index.html ./src/`
 - run revealer, `./node_modules/.bin/revealer --watch --serve`

-you can modify your content in `src`, watch it livereload, and still get all of reveal.js' rails included for free. finally, you're left with a simple, beautiful folder structure.  no crufy, just your presentation package.json and your presentation source content.
+you can modify your content in `src`, watch it livereload, and still get all of reveal.js' rails included for free. finally, you're left with a simple, beautiful folder structure.  no cruft--just your package.json and your presentation content!

 ```
 + {project-root}